Semantic-Org/Semantic-UI-React/README.md

 ## Design System

 The Florence design system is hosted at: [https://design.florence.co.uk]().
 It is a themed version of Semantic-UI that is a fork of: [lolero/semantic-ui-theme-builder](https://github.com/lolero/semantic-ui-theme-builder).
-More info can be found in the README of this repo if needed.
+More info can be found in the README of that repo if needed.

-Running the Florence application locally also requires running the design system.
-This is so we can make adjustments and test any otherwise potentially breaking changes.

 ### Installation